 As parents, we will occasionally make mistakes and say the wrong thing.
 It's important to own up when it happens and try to fix it before it worsens.
 We have to be willing to look within ourselves and evaluate our own attitudes and actions for us to build a solid relationship with our teens.

-Your teen needs you to encourage rather than criticise them, guide and not judge them, support and not condemn them.
-Focus on positive behaviours, actions, and attitudes, and praise them for it!
+Your teen needs you to encourage rather than criticize them, guide and not judge them, support and not condemn them.
+Focus on positive behaviors, actions, and attitudes, and praise them for it!
 We can all work a little harder to have the best possible relationship with our kids.

 A healthy relationship with your teen is not something that can be achieved overnight.
 It takes persistence and patience to build the trust of a child who's just trying to figure out where they fit in this world.
 As parents, we have an important role in shaping their future by loving them unconditionally while guiding them on how best to live life!